23 Fascinating Facts About 'The Wire'

 It took a slow-but-steady climb for The Wire to emerge as a cultural phenomenon, but the show that challenged every cops-and-robbers television trope has permeated just about every corner of our culture.
-On the tenth anniversary of the series' finale, here are 23 facts that might have eluded even the most dedicated Wire diehards.
+Here are 23 facts that might have eluded even the most dedicated Wire diehards.
 (Warning: spoilers abound.)

 1. BARACK OBAMA LOVES IT, AND EVEN HAS A FAVORITE CHARACTER.

 On more than one occasion, Barack Obama has cited The Wire as one of his favorite TV shows.
 Interestingly, during the 2008 presidential election, the show's greatness was one of the few things that both John McCain and Obama could agree on, with McCain mentioning it alongside Seinfeld as a personal favorite.
 And Obama’s favorite character?
 It’s pretty much everyone’s favorite character: the gay, drug dealer-robbing, criminal code-having, Robin Hooding stick-up boy Omar.
 “That’s not an endorsement.
 He’s not my favorite person, but he’s a fascinating character,” Obama told the Las Vegas Sun, adding that he’s “the toughest, baddest guy on the show.”

 2. CREATOR DAVID SIMON RECEIVED A MACARTHUR GENIUS GRANT FOR HIS WORK.